 Biblical examples of judgments include how to apply God's commandments concerning inheritance when a man has only daughters (Numbers 27:1 - 11, 36:1 - 12).
 The decision that was arrived at was used as a model for future cases.
 In principle, this is rather like how English common law operates, in which prior decisions by judges should be normally respected by future judges as precedents to follow.

 The difference in the case of the daughters, however, is that God made the initial decision when the situation was brought to His attention.
-The ultimate decision was not based on a human judge trying to figure out what is right according to tradition or human reason.
+The ultimate judgment was not based on a human trying to figure out what is right according to tradition or human reason.

 The Hebrew word translated "commandment," which is mitsvah, normally appears when God Himself directly gives the order in question.
 It is not used often to refer to what human kings or others in authority order or tell others to do.